User Guide

 Note: Windows Explorer is excluded by default and cannot be removed from the exclude list.
 Explorer windows (File Explorer, folder windows) are managed by Windows itself.

-9. Settings Window
+11. Settings Window

 Saved Positions

 Shows all the window positions stored in each profile.
 Use the dropdown at the top to switch between profiles.
-Each entry shows the application name, its saved position and size, whether it was maximized, and when it was last seen.
+Each entry shows the application name, its saved position and size, whether it was maximised, and when it was last seen.

 To remove an individual entry, select it and click Remove from Profile.